redkite-labs/redkitecms-docs/book/pages-management.rst

 This information represents the page title and it is displayed in the top bar of the browser.

-It should not contain more than 50 characters and must be consistent with page's contents.
+It should not contain more than 50 characters and it must be consistent with the page's contents.

 This value is inserted into the textarea which has the same name.

-This is another important information you must provide while it is not mandatory, because search engines give it a great importance for indexing the page, so, as for permalink you must very accurate to choose the page title.
+This is another important information you should provide while it is not mandatory, because search engines give it a great importance for indexing the page.
+So as for the permalink you must be very accurate in choosing the page title.

 The description option